3 min read

 • Outcome accuracy for agentic workflows

-The move to GPT‑5.2 provides more reliable agent behavior, particularly in scenarios that require structured reasoning or multi‑step coordination.
+GPT‑5.2 provides more reliable agent behavior, especially in scenarios that require structured reasoning or multi‑step coordination.

-Common Questions on Using GPT‑5.2 and Work IQ in Copilot
+Common Questions about GPT‑5.2 and Work IQ in Copilot

 Moving Forward with GPT‑5.2 and Copilot

-If you would like help assessing how these changes fit into your existing Microsoft 365 environment or planning for next steps, our team can walk through approaches tailored to your operational workflows.
+If you would like help evaluating how these changes fit into your existing Microsoft 365 environment, our team can review options aligned to your operational workflows.

-Subscribe to the Demystifying Microsoft podcast to stay updated on new Microsoft capabilities that influence how work gets done.
+Subscribe to the Demystifying Microsoft podcast to stay current on Microsoft updates that shape how work gets done.

 Contact our Microsoft licensing experts